Andrew-Chen-Wang/emotional-words-in-media/README.md

 Additionally, they didn't have JSON types yet for their database; otherwise, I would've made some `extra` JSON type attribute for transferring sake.

+> Why are some videos missing?
+Why not a perfectly 20,000 video set per channel?

+Initially, all Uploads playlists have 20,000 ish-but-max videos.
+There are some privatized videos too.
+Other times, my internet just dropped, and I honestly couldn't bother trying to get the lost 20 videos.

+> What did you learn from this?

+I'm never using SQLAlchemy again.
+The downloading portion is just way too unstable for me.
+Either I'm doing something wrong, because I keep getting an "ObjectDeletedError" for a missing channel that's obviously not missing because it was just created and saved... or uh I'm blaming Dolt or SQLAlchemy...
+Idek anymore.

+The SQLAlchemy Python file (i.e. src/extract.py) might just be broken.
+I would highly recommend saving as json (which will happen before saving to Dolt) in addition to saving to Dolt because I have no idea when, where, and why Dolt fails sometimes.
+The JSON files are about 4GB large for a channel with ~20,000 videos.
+If Dolt does fail, then in src/extract.py, there's a helper method in `SaveItDolt` where you can save to Dolt via a JSON file given a string path.

 ---
 ### License and Credit